kollesal/hateSpeech/Readme.md

 Also, because we only use String variables from the main tweet dataset, and a Classification Case, we don't need to unify and tranform the Dataset.

 ### 03 Data Cleansing
-The Distribution of the Classification has been checked, as well as the search for missing values.
+The Distribution of the Classification has been checked, as well as the search for missing values.<br />
 **Result**: The Cyberbulling Types are distributed evenly with a slight lower amount of the class "other_cyberbullying".
 There are no missing values in the dataset.